sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ===Extensions related to attributes===

-    * attribute datatypes (optionally, including all the XSD builtin types, whose names can also be specified in ATTLIST declarations).
-With XSD float, the IEEE special values such as NaN and -Inf are recognized.
+    * attribute datatypes (optionally including all the XSD builtin types, whose names can also be specified in ATTLIST declarations).
+With XSD floats, the IEEE special values such as NaN and -Inf are recognized.
     * Unquoted attributes where the value is an XML NAME or NUMBER.
     * Boolean attributes abbreviated to just +name or -name
     * The very first use of an attribute may use "!=" instead of "=", to make the given value the default thereafter.
-    * The API provides a notion of inherited attributes, so you can request a named attribute and get the value from the nearest ancestor (or self) with it.
+    * The API supports a notion of inherited attributes, so you can request a named attribute and get the value from the nearest ancestor (or self) with it.
-    * Methods to get attributes can be passes a "default" argument, which is returned if the requested attribute does not exist.
+    * Methods to get attributes can be passed a "default" argument, which is returned if the requested attribute does not exist.
-    * Id attributes have additional features available throughout the system.
+    * Id attributes have optional features available throughout the system.
 In short:
     ** You can have multiple independent ID spaces.
-    ** A few simple types of compound IDs are defined, such as IDs that are accumulated from the like-named attribute on all ancestors, and only need to be unique in that aggregate form.
+    ** A few simple types of compound IDs are defined, such as IDs that are accumulated from the like-named attribute on all ancestors, and only need to be unique in that aggregate form, and "COID"s, with the specific intent of support co-indexing of elements for overlapping and discontiguous markup.
     ** Flexible choice of attributes to be treated as IDs:
     AttrChoice = namedtuple("AttChoice", [
         "ens",     # Element's namespace URI, or "##any"